e-mergo/qs-emergo-buttons/README.md

 ## Changelog

+#### 1.2.20200731
+- Added the button's _Description_ setting
+- Added the button's _Enable button if_ setting
+- Added detection of invalid field names in actions
+- Fixed selection of stories for _Start Story_ navigation action
+- Fixed enabling/disabling of individual actions
+- Fixed use of translated labels for settings where possible
+- Fixed button layout to better match the appearance of other common Qlik Sense elements

 #### 1.1.20200713
-- Added the Log to Console action
+- Added the _Log to Console_ action
-- Fixed selection of Dual values for the Select Adjacent Value action
+- Fixed selection of Dual values for the _Select Adjacent Value_ action

 #### 1.0.20200623
 - Updated docs files